qubigo/qubigo.github.io/index.md

 # Setting up

-1. Take the cube out - it's packaged with all the pieces.
+Gently lift the cube out of the box - it's packaged with all the pieces.
 ![take the cube out](images/manual/1-get-out.png)
-2. Twist the magnetic box to find the small hole - it's now a shaker!
+Turn the magnetic box 90 degrees - it's now a shaker!
 ![twist the box](images/manual/2-turn.png)
-3. Pour all pieces from the cube into the shaker.
+Pour all the 27 pieces from the cube into the shaker.
 ![fill the shaker](images/manual/3-fill.png)
-4. Shake out 3 pieces each and place them in front of you.
+Shake out 3 pieces per player and place them in front of you.
 ![shake out](images/manual/4-shake.png)

 To make the game more challenging, you can make more than three pieces visible to all players.
-Ultimate challenge: make all of them visible.
+The more pieces you see, the more strategic it gets.
+Ultimate challenge: make all pieces visible.

 # Game rules

 ## Objective

-Be the player who scores the most points by lining up three pieces that share a common feature in any direction:
+Be the player who scores the most points by lining up three pieces that share a common feature in any direction.
+Pieces come in 3 structures: solid, open and ribbed

 <div class="doc-example">
     <div class="image-explain">color, e.g.:</div>